CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

       --routes-file ./routes/catalog-service.json
    ```

    > **Note:** Routing rules bind endpoints in the request to the backend applications.
-For example, in the Cart route below, the routing rule indicates any requests to /cart/** endpoint gets routed to the backend Cart App.
+For example, in the Cart route below, the routing rule indicates any requests to /cart/** endpoint get routed to the backend Cart App.

    ![](Images/upd-mjv2-8.png)